- About Chinese

 Driven by a globalized economy and more diversity in the United States, employment opportunities for language students have hardly been better.
 In fact, employment of interpreters and translators is projected to grow by 46 percent between now and 2022, according to the Bureau of Labor and Statistics.
 But our students can do much more considering the need for language professionals in business, industry, and politics.

-The Department of Modern and Classical Languages and Literatures is dedicated to the study of seven languages and their associated literatures and cultures.
+The Department of Modern and Classical Languages and Literatures is dedicated to the study of six languages and their associated literatures and cultures.
 Our students study the world through literature, politics, media, history--all to better understand the unique dynamics and rich depth of another people and place.

 Alumna Success Story: The accomplishments of Jules Kotrba, who received a minor in Chinese Studies, have been featured in a UND news story.
 To read more, see this link.

 Le Vent du Nord special UND concert at North Dakota Museum of Art

 Admission free.
 Please request at 777-4659 or at the Languages Department office tickets as needed for those who actually will attend.
 Places remaining at the time of the concert will be available.

 Le Vent du Nord will also perform a full concert at the Empire Arts Center on September 27 at 7:00 pm.